oh-be/VBA-challenge/README.md

-# VBA Homework: The VBA of Wall Street
+# Scripting in Excel (Developer Mode) with Visual Basic for Applications

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment, you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.

-### Before You Begin

-1. Create a new repository for this project called `VBA-challenge`. **Do not add this homework to an existing repository**.

-2. Inside the new repository that you just created, add any VBA files you use for this assignment.
-These will be the main scripts to run for each analysis.
+Using VBA scripting, I analyzed real stock market data.

-### Files
+### Datasets

-* [Test Data](Resources/alphabetical_testing.xlsx) - Use this while developing your scripts.
+* [Test Data](Resources/alphabetical_testing.xlsx) - Dataset used to develop scripts.

-* [Stock Data](Resources/Multiple_year_stock_data.xlsx) - Run your scripts on this data to generate the final homework report.
+* [Stock Data](Resources/Multiple_year_stock_data.xlsx) - Dataset used to test and run the scripts developed using the test data.
+This dataset is where I generated my final report.

-### Stock Market Analyst
+### Stock Market Analysis

 ![stock Market](Images/stockmarket.jpg)

-## Instructions

-* Create a script that will loop through all the stocks for one year and output the following information:
+* I started by creating a script that looped through the entire test dataset and output the following information:

   * The ticker symbol.